 Based on the novel by Terry Pratchett and Neil Gaiman, the fantasy-drama revolves around the birth of Satan’s son and the efforts of an angel and a demon to try and stop the coming apocalypse.

 On Good Omens, Hamm will be playing the archangel Gabriel, aka “the primary messenger of God.”
 He joins fellow cast members Michael Sheen and David Tennant.
-The series is slated to premiere on Amazon in 2019.
+The series is slated to premiere on Prime Video in 2019.